🩺

 Williston State College is a public community college and a member of the North Dakota University System.
 It provides accessible, affordable, and life-changing educational pathways through transfer programs and career-technical education in the heart of the Bakken region.

 The average medical assistant in North Dakota earns around $38,270 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 14% over the next decade.
+Job growth in this field is projected at 14% over the next decade, making it a strong career choice for job security and long-term earning potential.